 The financial report includes the financial statements and notes of Benevolent Aged Care Ltd as an individual entity.
 Benevolent Aged Care Ltd is registered as a company limited by guarantee and not having a share capital under the provisions of the Australian Charities and Not-for-profits Commission Act 2012.

-Benevolent Aged Care Ltd provides accommodation and care services to vulnerable and frail elderly people.
+Benevolent Aged Care Ltd provides residential aged care and retirement living services to vulnerable and frail elderly people.

 The registered address and principal place of business of the company is: 60 West Steet Rockhampton QLD 4700